 Directions:

-• In a large bowl, combine the flour, 2 tablespoons sugar, baking powder, salt and baking soda; cut in 5 tablespoons butter until crumbly.
+•Place the blackberries in a large bowl.
+Combine the sugar, cornstarch and lime peel; sprinkle over berries and gently toss to coat.
+Pour into a greased 9-in. square baking dish.• In a large bowl, combine the flour, 2 tablespoons sugar, baking powder, salt and baking soda; cut in 5 tablespoons butter until crumbly.
 Combine sour cream and heavy cream; gradually add to crumb mixture, tossing with a fork until mixture forms a ball.

 • Roll out to fit top of baking dish; place pastry over filling.
 Trim and seal edges; cut slits in top.
 Melt remaining butter; brush over pastry.
 Sprinkle with remaining sugar.
 Eat the scraps.
 No, seriously.
 Do.